 Making changes to things that are keeping you stuck

 Making major changes in your life such as dieting, beginning a new exercise program, or quitting smoking takes much more than just willpower.
 It is literally a battle of wills that occurs between your conscious mind and your subconscious mind.

-The subconscious then goes into protective mode to remove the unknown and to go back to the “known”.
-That’s when it sabotages you and you find yourself falling back into the unhealthy patterns.
+The subconscious mind is what is keeping you stuck.
+After you make the decision to make unknown changes, the subconscious then goes into protective mode to remove the unknown and to go back to the “known”.
+That’s when it sabotages you and you find yourself falling back into unhealthy patterns.
 A battle will take place between the two areas of your mind.
 But the subconscious will always win every time, simply because it is larger and much more powerful than the conscious mind.

 Affirmations can work.
-But, just reciting affirmations to yourself while wide awake will not work.
-When we are fully awake, our conscious mind is alert, and you do not have the access to the subconscious that is necessary to reprogram your mind effectively.
+But, just reciting affirmations to yourself while wide awake will not work…at least not very quickly.
+There are ways you can use your brain more effectively to break through what is keeping you stuck!
+When we are fully awake, our conscious mind is alert, and we do not have the access to the subconscious that is necessary to reprogram our mind effectively.
 The best way to use spoken affirmations is to record them and play them back while you are falling asleep.

-Visual affirmations: those set to music with pictures that evoke emotions that correlate with the message of the affirmation are also very effective.
-This type of affirmation creates an experience which the subconscious mind will accept more easily.
+Visual affirmations are also effective.
+These affirmations combine music with pictures that evoke emotions that correlate with the message of the affirmation.
+This type of affirmation creates an experience that the subconscious mind will accept more easily.

-These are the best and most effective ways to combat and retrain your secret saboteur.
+These are the best and most effective ways to combat and retrain your secret saboteur, the subconscious mind!

 It’s time to overcome all of those things that are keeping you stuck.
 Retraining your mind is your best bet to helping to set you free!